Okay Things to Ask LB

 Do you fight?

 We used to.
 Then we realized it didn't help much and Miranda banned all violence in the House.
+Anyone who tries to assault someone in the House is barred from taking part in our system government until they get their act together.

 What happens if you disagree on something?

 We talk it out, like any group of people do.
-If it's a case of irreconcilable differences, we end up deciding who has precedence over the issue.
+If it's a case of irreconcilable differences, we end up deciding who has jursidiction over the issue.
 So, for instance, if someone insults Miranda and Rogan gets up in arms about it, she gets to say what we do, because she's the one who got insulted.

 Do you all have separate dreams?

-Are any of you not human?
+Are any of you non-human?

 SECTION X: Uncloseting